 A: Workshops are 60 minutes long with 10-15 students.
 Each workshop will take place 2-3 times and include an introduction, hands-on activity, and discussion.
 Additionally, there is a workshop leader training to allow leaders to see the venue, finalize their workshop, and ask further questions approximately six to eight weeks before the conference.

-2021 Conference Notice: As this will be a virtual conference, Workshop leader training will take place remotely and will include instruction on how we plan to run zoom rooms.
+2022 Conference Notice: As this will be a virtual conference, Workshop leader training will take place remotely and will include instruction on how we plan to run Zoom rooms.

 Q: I might not be able to commit to a workshop but I may be able to donate to either the goody bags or raffle.